2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/1misanthrophile/status/1279909934449061888

-### Police tear gas and shove protestors | July 5th
+### Police tear gas and shove protesters | July 5th

-Footage shows heavy tear gas usage as protestors flee.
-A protestor has fallen and other protestors rush to help them up; police charge in swinging batons at these protestors.
-A protestor can be heard saying, "There's homeless people here," assumed to mean in the vicinity of the tear gas.
+Footage shows heavy tear gas usage as protesters flee.
+A protester has fallen and other protesters rush to help them up; police charge in swinging batons at these protesters.
+A protester can be heard saying, "There's homeless people here," assumed to mean in the vicinity of the tear gas.

 Footage also shows a reporter shoved by police, knocking the phone out of his hand.